Woody2143/woody2143.github.io/_posts/2016-01-19-running-scripts-on-screen-lockunlock.markdown

 ~$
 {% endhighlight %}

-I'll have to dig in to why that happened....
+I'll have to dig in to why that happened...
+In the meantime the bash script I started with is looking pretty good...